-Four-wheeler ride ends badly for this woman, but she has some advice for others and is officially not a fan of barbed wire.
+A four-wheeler ride ends badly for this woman, but she has some advice for other riders.

 If you own land in the country or hunt, chances are you have taken a four-wheeler down a trail or through the woods.
 Or you may just enjoy riding on the weekends with some friends.
 Either way, knowing your trails before flying down them can be a life saver, and keep you out of a lot of pain.